lsmvivek/project_ci_eval/README.md

 Python scripts and juptyer notebooks to reproduce the figures and analysis in causal discovery in Hydrometeorological systems.
+The generated figures form the main figures of our paper submitted to HESS.
+Currently under review at https://egusphere.copernicus.org/preprints/2025/egusphere-2025-4650/.